Willy Adames Preview, Player Props: Brewers vs. Cardinals

-The Milwaukee Brewers, including Willy Adames (.372 on-base percentage in past 10 games, 64 points above season-long percentage), take on starter Zack Thompson and the St. Louis Cardinals at American Family Field, Wednesday at 7:40 PM ET.
+Willy Adames and his .372 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the St. Louis Cardinals and Dakota Hudson on September 28 at 4:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.

 Sportsbook Promo Codes